Send an email to email@example.com with the following information for a proposed loading or standing zone:

 - $1,000 to move meter box

 Our office will reach out to the local neighborhood groups and chamber of commerce to vet the proposed zone.
 If the request is approved, Ald.
 Pawar will then write up a letter of support, called “Letter of Continued Review,” before the business also submits a completed official application form and a copy of the receipt for the $55 application fee.
-Payments can be made at 2550 W Addison (Finance Payment Center) and all 3 documents (application, letter of support, receipt) can be emailed to firstname.lastname@example.org The entire process (from initial proposal to installation) takes approximately 4-6 months.
+Payments can be made to any Chicago payment center and all 3 documents (application, letter of support, receipt) can be emailed to firstname.lastname@example.org The entire process (from initial proposal to installation) takes approximately 4-6 months.
 For the application and steps to take click here.

 Loading Zone vs. Standing Zone